-Recruitment: are first impressions unfairly influencing your hiring process?
+Recruitment: are first impressions unfairly influencing your hiring process?by

 Studies have shown that interviewers often make up their minds about candidates within the first few minutes of meeting them - sometimes regardless of how well they perform later on in the interview.
 It seems that first impressions are indeed powerful - but they don't tell the whole story.
 Here's how to assess whether inaccurate first impressions are hampering your ability to find the right candidates.